neuromorphicsystems/event_warping/README.md

 > **Note:**  The publication of raw data is currently undergoing a review process by the Air Force Research Lab (AFRL).
 For further information or inquiries regarding the publication status and availability of the data, please feel free to contact us directly.

+A simple noisy and dense data is provided in `data/simple_noisy_events_with_motion.es` to run the algorithm.

 ## Summary of the algorithm: